Complexity and polymorphisms for digraph constraint problems under some basic constructions

 This corresponds to the class of algebras whose variety avoids both the unary type and the affine type.
 The title comes from the relationship with congruence lattices of algebras: strictly it is the variety generated by the polymorphism algebra that is said to have the congruence meet semidistributivity property, however we abuse the phrase and will refer to the $\SD(\wedge)$ property even for the relational structure from which the polymorphism algebra arises.

 The $\SD(\wedge)$ property plays a central role in tractable CSPs: it is known (Barto and Kozik \cite{barkoz}) that a CSP over a core structure $\mathbb{A}$ is solvable by local consistency check if and only if the polymorphism algebra of $\mathbb{A}$ has the $\SD(\wedge)$ property.
-The polymorphism algebra $\mathbf{A}$ of a finite relational structure $\mathbb{A}$ (with finitely many relations) generates a variety avoiding unary type if and only if $\mathbb{A}$ has a $3$-ary weak NU $w_1(x_1,x_2,x_3)$ and a $4$-ary weak NU $w_2(x_1,x_2,x_3,x_4)$ such that $w_1(y,x,x)=w_2(y,x,x,x)$.
-(This widely used characterisation is often attributed to Marcin Kozik; it is a special case of a more general statement replacing ``$3$-ary and $4$-ary'' with $k$ and $(k+1)$-ary that can be found in \cite{b-k2}; we use the $k=3$ case only for convenience.)
+The polymorphism algebra $\mathbf{A}$ of a finite relational structure $\mathbb{A}$ (with finitely many relations) generates a variety avoiding unary and affine types if and only if $\mathbb{A}$ has a $3$-ary weak NU $w_1(x_1,x_2,x_3)$ and a $4$-ary weak NU $w_2(x_1,x_2,x_3,x_4)$ such that $w_1(y,x,x)=w_2(y,x,x,x)$; see Kozik, Krokhin, Valeriote and Willard \cite[Theorem~2.8]{KKVW}.

 Two subclasses of $\SD(\wedge)$ not shown in Figure \ref{fig:maltsev} are the properties of carrying \emph{totally symmetric idempotent} (TSI) polymorphisms of all arities and the property of carrying polymorphisms giving $\mathbf{A}$ the structure of a $2$-semilattice.
 These are discussed separately in Subsection \ref{subsec:tsi}.